swift502/KrtkusRetro/README.md

 4. Glue the graphics onto the case
 5. Embed the folding feet and attach rubber pads to the bottom of the case
 6. Done!

+## Krtkus differences

+The only change required is soldering the Arduino from the bottom side of the PCB, so the top case cover can take the space usually occupied the module.